nafiul-araf/Industrial-Attachment-Internship/README.md

 ![Demo API](https://github.com/nafiul-araf/Industrial-Attachment-Internship/blob/main/ourput.PNG)

 ## Objectives
-- Is the picture human?
+- Is the picture show human?
 - Is the picture blank?
 - Is the picture in right allignment?